 Your Journey In Fairy Queen

-The journey of the Fairy Queen is short, luxurious and exciting.
+The journey of the Fairy Queen is short, luxurious, and exciting.
 It runs on the weekend, between October to February, starting from Delhi Cantt at 0900 hrs in the morning and reaching Alwar the same day at 1500 hrs.
 From Alwar station, an air-conditioned coach ferries you to the Hotel Sariska Palace.
-The night is spent at the hotel where cultural programme and a theme dinner is organized for you.
+The night is spent at the hotel where the cultural program and a theme dinner are organized for you.

 Why A Trip In The Fairy Queen